High-Hand/Outlier-Algorithm/README.md

 ![buuny](https://user-images.githubusercontent.com/31699390/164235599-3aa68a67-716b-4492-ad63-288754a2669b.png)

-( See more in 'result' directory )

-the above samples are given with 2 dimentional data, but the algorithm works well in all dimentional !
+The algorithm works well in all dimentional, see more in '/result' directory !